na-na-hi/renget/archive/hdg-nai-v3.md

 Using the web UI extension, inpainting can be performed using not only NAI's inpainting model, but also utilizing the traditional "img2img inpainting" workflow the web UI provides, which allows for scribbling/redrawing, a custom denoise strength, while only affecting a masked region.

-To use this mode, you must change the `NAI Inpainting` setting, found under the `NAI API Generation` accordion in the img2img tab.
+To use this mode, you must change the `NAI Inpainting` setting to `img2img`, found under the `NAI API Generation` accordion in the img2img tab.
 ![image](https://files.catbox.moe/j96rac.png)